5 Guitar Warm Up Exercises That Make You A Better Guitarist

 They are polar opposite of the bad ones. :)

-There are 5 tips that help you find the best warm up exercises.
+There are 5 tips that help you find the best guitar warm up exercises.

-Check out this video to learn the tips & start using them in your playing today:
+Check out this video to learn the guitar warm up tips & start using them in your playing today:

-Here are the main takeaways from the video to use next time you warm up:
+Here are the main takeaways from the video to use next time you guitar warm up exercises:

 muscle tension in your